-For governmental activities, the compensated absences, the net pension liabilities, and the total OPEB liability are liquidated by the General Fund.
+For governmental activities, the compensated absences, the net pension liability, and the total OPEB liability are liquidated by the General Fund.

-For business-type activities, the Water and Sewer Fund makes payments on the debt certificates and the installment contract payable.
-The IEPA loan payable is being paid by the Water and Sewer Fund and the Sanitary Sewer Fund.
+For business-type activities, the IEPA loan payable and installment contract payable are being paid by the Water and Sewer Fund and the Sanitary Sewer Fund.
 The compensated absences are liquidated by the Water and Sewer Fund.
-The net pension liability is liquidated by the Water and Sewer Fund and the Recycling and Refuse Fund.
 The total OPEB liability is liquidated by the Water and Sewer Fund.